emscripten-core/emscripten/site/source/docs/getting_started/FAQ.rst

 	- Emscripten can run some passes in parallel (specifically, the JavaScript optimisations).
 Increasing the number of cores results in an almost linear improvement.
 	- Emscripten will automatically use more cores if they are available.
 You can control how many cores are used  with ``EMCC_CORES=N`` (this is useful if you have many cores but relatively less memory).

+- Make sure that the native optimizer is being used, which greatly speeds up optimized builds as of 1.28.2. ``EMCC_DEBUG=1`` output should not report errors about the native optimizer failing to build or not being used because of a previous failed build (if it previously failed, do ``emcc --clear-cache`` then compile your file again, and the optimizer will be automatically rebuilt).

 Why does my code run slowly?